RhythmiCon/RhythmiCon/README.md

 ### Hi, I'm Conor!

-Here's some the tech I use right now:
+Here's some of the tech I use right now:

 #### Languages